 Prototype: This vehicle type has the potential to reach record breaking energy efficiency in this category.
 Working within the rules, teams will consider size and weight, and how to make it as streamlined and aerodynamic as possible.

 Urban Concept: Designed for teams to consider city driving, these cars are closer to passenger cars in appearance.
 They must be built to consider human needs such as driver comfort and space for luggage, and to more road-worth specifications including four wheels and a windscreen wiper.
 It’s a challenge for teams to create maximum energy efficiency with these added mandatory elements included.

-There are multiple energy categories that teams can choose to power their car, reflecting the real world need for a mosaic of energy options to power transport.
+There are multiple energy categories available to power the team's cars, reflecting the real world need for a mosaic of energy options to power transport.
 The current energy categories are: